thndrbrrr/gtasks/README.md

 (gtasks-list-delete (gtasks-list-id-by-title "Birthday"))
 ```

-For more entry points, inspect the functions starting with `gtasks-list-` and `gtasks-task-`.
+For more entry points and detailed documentation, inspect the functions starting with `gtasks-list-` and `gtasks-task-`.

 ## Limitations